emmy-codes/coscalendar-api/README.md

 [MinValueValidator](https://docs.djangoproject.com/en/5.0/ref/validators/#minvaluevalidator) - To ensure that cosplayers can't add a negative value to their budget calculating

 [apps.get_model](https://docs.djangoproject.com/en/5.0/ref/applications/#django.apps.apps.get_model) - imports the model name from the app label (in my instance "cosplans" app, "Cosplay" model)

+[StringRelatedField](https://www.django-rest-framework.org/api-guide/relations/#stringrelatedfield) - to show a string of the cosplay name rather than its id

+[read_only_fields](https://www.django-rest-framework.org/api-guide/serializers/#specifying-read-only-fields) - A sortcut I discovered to save having to use read_only=True in multiple places, your read-onlys can be stored here